C2SM/extpar/docs/user_manual/user_manual_02_software_modules.md

 To resolve this issue, for Extpar Version 5.4 a rewrite of those Fortran modules in Python, using the more sophisticated interpolation methods from CDO with support for all grids was conducted.
-Because the interpolation methods implemented in CDO are faster then those in Fortran for large model grids, *emiss_to_buffer* is written in Python as well.
+Because the interpolation methods implemented in CDO are faster than those in Fortran for large model grids, *emiss_to_buffer* is written in Python as well.
 A rewrite in Python only makes sense for Fortran modules that do simple calculations with the data.
 These calculations can easily be